lohcoh/lohcoh-core/lohcoh-docs/Generator/LowkoderObjectSystem.md

 A LOS object system is a tree of LOS objects.
 To create an instance of a LOS object system you first create a system object and then add more objects to the system's root object...

-	interface Application {
+	interface Application : LosObject {
 		string Title { get; set; }
 	}

     var LOS = new LOSObjectSystem();
 	var root= LOS.Root; // get the root object
-	// Create a new object with the <Application> interface type, assign it to the "Application" property, and the return it var app= root.Add<Application>(app => {
+	// Create a new object with the <Application> interface type, assign it to the "Application" property, and then return it root.Add<Application>(app => {
 		app.Title= "TPS Report Manager 3000";
 	})
 	var title= root.Get<Application>().Title;  // get the application title

 Things to know...
-- Every LOS object is a dictionary of other LOS objects, indexed by the type of the property.
+- Every LOS object is a dictionary of values indexed by the name of the property.
-- Every LOS object has an associated C# interface type that subclasses ILosObject and that specifies properties.
+- Every LOS object has an associated C# interface type that subclasses LosObject and that specifies properties.
 - A LOS object's type interface may only specify properties.
 	No methods allowed, but properties may return function references.
 - LOS properties may only return a LOS object type, a value type, or an immutable object.
-	LOS does not attempt to track changes to non-LOS objects, and mutating non-LOS objects stored on LOS can have negative side-effects.
+	LOS assumes that all the data stored in a LOS object system is only mutable by LOS.
-- LOS properties may not be generic.
+	Also, LOS properties may not be generic.
 - There is no way to create new LOS objects other than the ILosObject.Add method.
 - The following line adds a property to the root object, the property type is Application, and, by convention, the property name is "Application"... root.Add<Application>();